Syed Mahmud R.

 Note: This program is not recommended for persons that have driven less than 20,000 kilometers in the province of Ontario during the past 12 months.
 Having less than this experience may result in your inability to meet the course objectives.

-You MUST REGISTER for ALL 3 courses in the SAME TERM order to be eligible to attend classes.
+You MUST complete parts A-D on the same day/time and select ALL 3 courses in the SAME TERM order to be eligible to attend classes.
 Select one session for each course.

 On the first day of class, bring your Driver's License and Learner's Permit.